CommE2E/olm/docs/megolm.md

 ## Data exchange formats

-### Session-sharing format
+### Session sharing format

+This format is used for the initial sharing of a Megolm session with other group participants who need to be able to read messages encrypted by this session.

-The Megolm key-sharing format is as follows:
+The session sharing format is as follows:

 ```
 +---+----+--------+--------+--------+--------+------+-----------+